jcouyang/meow/docs/index.md

 layout: main
 ---

-Experimental catless Dotty/Scala 3 in Category Theory, meow ~
+Experimental catless Scala 3 in Category Theory, meow ~

 # Rationale
 The most frustration thing about using Cats from my teammates complains are always about